 EnPot was rolled out on a commercial scale at TRIMET following on from the successful trial installation on 12 pots which began in June 2014.
-Roman Düssel, Production Manager – Electrolysis, TRIMET Aluminium, Essen, says the goal for TRIMET has been to find pathways to allow the smelter to shift power use by +/- 25%.
+The goal for TRIMET had been to find pathways to allow the smelter to shift power use by +/- 25%.

 Dr. Martin Iffert, former CEO of TRIMET Aluminium SE, believes that the EnPot technology can be used like a virtual battery to buffer demand against supply in Germany, as the country seeks to increase its use of renewable power generation under the Energiewende programme.